PLI “Safe Return” Policy for In-Person Programs

 - How to write an effective MD&A

-- How to deal with the SEC staff and understand their “hot buttons,” including frequent comment areas such as executive compensation, non-GAAP measures, contingencies, cybersecurity, revenue recognition and segments
+- How to deal with the SEC staff and understand their “hot buttons,” including frequent comment areas such as disclosures about the impact of COVID-19, known trends and uncertainties, executive compensation matters, non-GAAP measures, contingencies, cybersecurity, revenue recognition and segments

 What You Should Bring